 Posts from Vietnam-based businesses and travel agents

 Vietnam-based businesses and travel agents (based anywhere) are not permitted to post on the Travelfish.org forum at all.
 All such posts will be deleted and the member accounts banned immediately.

 In order to keep the Travelfish.org forum running smoothly, on some occasions especially recalcitrant members may need to have their account disabled.
 In some cases a member will be warned up to three times that their behaviour is unacceptable, in others the account will be disabled immediately.

 Normal members have their accounts disabled extremely infrequently.
-With the exception of spam and Vietnam-based businesses we have banned fewer than two dozen members in more than five years of operating the Travelfish.org forum.
+With the exception of spam and Vietnam-based businesses we have banned fewer than four dozen members in over a decade of operating the Travelfish.org forum.

 Below are examples of activities that may result in a warning or in an account being disabled—all of these rules pertain to both the public Travelfish.org forum and the private messaging system.
 This is not an exhaustive list and we reserve the right to disable any account we wish to.